-Before we look at Reiki practice and immunity, let’s take a look at the immune system itself.
+Before we look at Reiki and your immune system, let’s take a look at the immune system itself.
 We can start with a question: where is it?
 Can you point to your immune system?

 Your immune system is different; it doesn’t occupy specific real estate in your body the way those systems do.
 It’s more a matter of optimized and synchronized functioning of different body parts, housed largely in the digestive system.
 Seventy percent of immune cells reside in the gut, which starts at your mouth and ends at your bottom.